Australian Government Contractor Charged after Caught cryptocurrency mining in the workplace.

 Federal Police Press Release TuesdayAustralia (AFP) said an IT contractor in the suburbs of Sydney Killar has modified government computer systems for cryptocurrency mining.
 It is reported that he managed to earn more than 9,000 Australian dollars ($ 6,184).

-An unnamed employee will appear in court in twocharges - unauthorized alteration of data with the aim of disrupting the functions of the system and unauthorized alteration of data with limited access.
-Last year, AFP employees seized a laptop, phone, employee IDs, and data files during a raid on a contractor’s home.
+The unnamed employee will appear in court on twoaccusations — unauthorized modification of data in order to disrupt the functions of the system and unauthorized modification of data with limited access.
+Last year, AFP officers seized a laptop, phone, staff ID cards and data files in a raid on a contractor's home.

 Maximum Punishmentthe charges are 10 years and 2 years in prison, respectively.
 Chris Goldsmid, Acting Head of AFP and Operations Manager for Cybercrime, called the crime “very serious” and explained:

-“Australian taxpayers trustgovernment officials to perform vital functions for our community with utmost honesty.
-Any alleged criminal behavior in which this trust is used for personal gain will be investigated, and those responsible will be held accountable. ”
+"Australian taxpayers trustgovernment officials to perform functions vital to our community with the utmost integrity.
+Any suspected criminal conduct that exploits this trust for personal gain will be investigated and those responsible — brought to justice."

 This news adds to the series of cases whenemployees of various organizations have encountered problems due to cryptocurrency mining in the workplace.
 In 2017, a former U.S. Federal Reserve official was also fined $ 5,000 and sentenced to probation after he was caught mining bitcoin on a server owned by the U.S. Central Bank.